 Prerequisite: PSC 212, or concurrent enrollment in PSC 212 A laboratory course complementing the lecture course PSC 212.

+PSC 312 - Quantitative Analysis

+Laboratory-Lecture

-PSC 312 - Quantitative Analysis Credits: 4 Laboratory-Lecture Prerequisite: PSC 112 (w/lab) This is primarily a laboratory course designed to develop the technique necessary in making quantitative determinations.
+Prerequisite: PSC 112 (w/lab)

+This is primarily a laboratory course designed to develop the technique necessary in making quantitative determinations.
 Typical volumetric and gravimetric determinations are studied.
 Lecture on theories and computations accompany the laboratory work.

-PSC 450 - Physical Chemistry I Credits: 4 Lecture-Laboratory Prerequisite: PSC 212 (w/lab), PSP 212 or PSP 214, MA 181, and MA 182.
+PSC 450 - Physical Chemistry I

+Prerequisite: PSC 212 (w/lab), PSP 212 or PSP 214, MA 181, and MA 182.

 Prerequisite or concurrent enrollment in MA 283.

 This course includes a development of thermodynamics of solids, liquids, and gases; solutions; equilibria; electrochemistry; and kinetics.
 Emphasis will be placed on deriving mathematical models which describe macroscopic-scale processes.

-PSC 451 - Physical Chemistry II Credits: 4 Lecture-Laboratory Prerequisite: PSC 212 (w/lab), PSP 212 or PSP 214, MA 181, and MA 182.
+PSC 451 - Physical Chemistry II

+Prerequisite: PSC 212 (w/lab), PSP 212 or PSP 214, MA 181, and MA 182.

 Prerequisite or concurrent enrollment in MA 283.

 This course includes an introduction to quantum mechanics, spectroscopy, molecular structure, and statistical mechanics.
 Emphasis will be placed on developing mathematical models to account for microscopic-scale processes.

-PSC 461 - Instrumental Analysis Credits: 4 Lecture-Laboratory Prerequisite: PSC 312 and PSP 212 or PSP 214.
-Prerequisite or concurrent enrollment: PSC 212 (w/lab).
+PSC 461 - Instrumental Analysis

+Prerequisite: PSC 312 and PSP 212 or PSP 214.
+Prerequisite or concurrent enrollment:

+PSC 212 (w/lab).

 This is a course designed to acquaint the student with instruments used in analytical methods.
 Use and operation of instruments together with theoretical aspects and limitations of each will be included.

-PSC 465 - Advanced Inorganic Chemistry Credits: 3 Lecture Prerequisite: PSC 112 (w/lab), PSP 212 or PSP 214, and PSC 212 (w/lab) This course covers bonding structure, coordination chemistry, and organometallics.
-PSC 466 - Advanced Organic Chemistry Credits: 3 Lecture Prerequisite: PSC 212 (w/lab) This course covers reaction mechanisms, natural products, theoretical chemistry, and other areas of organic chemistry.
-PSC 467 - Biochemistry Credits: 4 Lecture-Laboratory Prerequisite: BSB 101, 102 (w/labs), PSC 211, 212 (w/labs); BSB 230 highly recommended A one semester survey of biochemistry emphasizing protein biochemistry (protein structure and activity, enzyme kinetics, catalytic and regulatory strategies, metabolic pathways) and introducing physical and chemical properties of carbohydrates, lipids, and nucleic acids as necessary to understand protein form and function.
-PSC 470 - Introduction to Chemical Research Credits: 3 Prerequisite: PSC 212 (w/labs) Designed for junior and senior chemistry and physical science majors.
+PSC 465 - Advanced Inorganic Chemistry

+Prerequisite: PSC 112 (w/lab), PSP 212 or PSP 214, and PSC 212 (w/lab)

+This course covers bonding structure, coordination chemistry, and organometallics.

+PSC 466 - Advanced Organic Chemistry

+Prerequisite: PSC 212 (w/lab)

+This course covers reaction mechanisms, natural products, theoretical chemistry, and other areas of organic chemistry.

+PSC 467 - Biochemistry

+Prerequisite: BSB 101, 102 (w/labs), PSC 211, 212 (w/labs); BSB 230 highly recommended A one semester survey of biochemistry emphasizing protein biochemistry (protein structure and activity, enzyme kinetics, catalytic and regulatory strategies, metabolic pathways) and introducing physical and chemical properties of carbohydrates, lipids, and nucleic acids as necessary to understand protein form and function.

+PSC 470 - Introduction to Chemical Research

+Prerequisite: PSC 212 (w/labs)

+Designed for junior and senior chemistry and physical science majors.
 After consultation with a chemistry faculty adviser the student selects a problem requiring literature and laboratory research.
 A written report in publishable form is required.

 Note: May be repeated once (3-3).

-PSC 490 - Special Topics in Physical Sciences Credits: 3-4 Prerequisite: Permission of the Sciences and Mathematics Department Chair This course will provide advanced study in a current topic in the area of the physical sciences to be decided by the instructor.
+PSC 490 - Special Topics in Physical Sciences

+Prerequisite: Permission of the Sciences and Mathematics Department Chair

+This course will provide advanced study in a current topic in the area of the physical sciences to be decided by the instructor.
 Topics could include spectroscopy, polymer chemistry, or the chemistry of natural products.

 Note: May be repeated once.

-PSP 211 - General Physics Credits: 4 Lecture-Laboratory Prerequisite: MA 114 or MA 130 An introduction to the basic principles of classical physics using algebra and trigonometry.
-Major topics include kinematics, dynamics, energy, heat, electricity, magnetism, light and optics.
-PSP 212 - General Physics Credits: 4 Lecture-Laboratory Prerequisite: MA 114 or MA 130 An introduction to the basic principles of classical physics using algebra and trigonometry.
-Major topics include kinematics, dynamics, energy, heat, electricity, magnetism, light and optics.
-PSP 213 - General Physics (Calculus Based) Credits: 4 Lecture-Laboratory Prerequisite: MA 182
+PSP 211 - General Physics

+An introduction to the basic principles of classical physics using algebra and trigonometry.
+Major topics include kinematics, dynamics, energy, heat, electricity, magnetism, light, and optics.
+A fundamental knowledge of algebra and trigonometry is strongly recommended.

+PSP 212 - General Physics

+An introduction to the basic principles of classical physics using algebra and trigonometry.
+Major topics include kinematics, dynamics, energy, heat, electricity, magnetism, light, and optics.
+A fundamental knowledge of algebra and trigonometry is strongly recommended.

+PSP 213 - General Physics (Calculus Based)

+Lecture-Laboratory Prerequisite: MA 182